Remington, one of America’s oldest gun makers, files for bankruptcy

 Remington Outdoor Brands has filed for bankruptcy.

-The bankruptcy filing allows Remington to stay in business while restructuring its massive debt.
-The company has been planning to reduce its debt by $700 million through the Chapter 11 process and contribute $145 million to its subsidiaries.
+The bankruptcy filing allows Remington to stay in business and keep making guns while restructuring its massive debt.
+The company plans to reduce its debt by $620 million through the Chapter 11 process.

-Founded in 1816, Remington is one of the oldest and best-known gun makers in the world.
+Founded in 1816, Remington is “one of America’s oldest and largest manufacturers of firearms,” according to court filings.
+Remington is also one of the best-known gun makers in the world.
 It’s owned by Cerberus Capital Management, which plans to shed ownership once the bankruptcy is complete.

+Hearings on the bankruptcy are scheduled to begin Tuesday in US Bankruptcy Court in Wilmington, Delaware.
+Remington is seeking to confirm its bankruptcy plan by May 3.

+The company’s biggest creditors are Pension Benefit Guaranty Corporation and The Marlin Firearms Company Employees’ Pension Plan.

-Remington is headquartered in North Carolina.
+Remington is headquartered in Madison, North Carolina.
 It makes a variety of handguns, shotguns and rifles at its sprawling 19th-century factory in Ilion, N.Y.
+It has seven factories altogether, located in different states, and 2,700 employees.

 Its products include the Bushmaster AR-15-style rifle that was used in the 2012 mass shooting in Newtown, Connecticut.
 The company has been sued by family members of the Sandy Hook victims.